Year-End Nonprofit Fundraising: Our Top 3 Marketing Strategies

 Where Does Print Fit In?

 With so many web-based strategies, you may wonder how print can play into your year-end fundraising campaign.
-The truth is that there are almost unlimited possibilities for print to be a key player in the process.
+The truth is that there are almost unlimited possibilities for print to be a key player in your nonprofit marketing tactics.
 Postcards, flyers, posters, brochures, and more can all help to tell the story, share the need, and direct the donor to your website to complete their donation.
 Even the trusty yard sign can guide the way!

 Another key role for print is gratitude in two ways.
 You can customize your own thank you cards to send to each donor, and you can also offer customized cards to those wanting to donate in someone else’s name as a gift, as in the “Honor Cards” provided by Samaritan’s Purse in the above example.
 Turning their donation into a way for them to bless their friends and family as well can be incredibly effective, especially during the holiday season.